gaucho-labs/leptos-hotkeys/README.md

 ### Scoped Hotkeys

+This example shows an inner and outer scope and hotkeys that switch between the scopes.

+> [!TIP]
+>
 > Assign hotkeys specific to individual sections without collisions using scopes.<br/>
 > Use functions in `HotkeysContext` for scope management.
->
-> This example shows an inner and outer scope and hotkeys that switch between the scopes.
 >
 > For more information about how to write your keybindings, check out [Key Grammar](#keybinding-grammar).
 >